Generalised M\"obius Categories and Convolution Kleene Algebras: Modal convolution Kleene algebras

-\item For the convolution modal Kleene algebra $K[P(G)]$ on a finite graph $G$ from \cref{ex:conv-kas}(5), the maps $\Dom(f)$ and $\Cod(f)$ assign to each constant path in $G_0$ a value using $f$ and are undefined on all non-unit intervals.
+\item For the modal convolution Kleene algebra $K[P(G)]$ on a finite graph $G$ from \autoref{ex:conv-kas}(5), the maps $\Dom(f)$ and $\Cod(f)$ assign to each constant path in $G_0$ a value using $f$ and are undefined on all non-unit intervals.
 For $K^{P(G)}$, note that finite valency excludes loops.
-Hence directed acyclic graphs $G$ are needed to make $K^{P(G)}$ a modal Kleene algebra. \end{enumerate} \end{example}
+Hence finite directed acyclic graphs $G$ are needed to make $K^{P(G)}$ a modal Kleene algebra. \end{enumerate} \end{exa}

-\begin{remark} Every modal Kleene algebra $K$ forms a Kleene algebra with tests with test algebra $K_0$, in which the second sort is merely a distributive lattice.
+\begin{rem} Every modal Kleene algebra $K$ forms a Kleene algebra with tests with test algebra $K_0$, in which the second sort is merely a distributive lattice.
 Every model of a modal Kleene algebra is therefore a model of such a Kleene algebra with tests.
-A boolean test algebra can be obtained in modal convolution quantales in which the value quantales are boolean~\cite{FahrenbergJSZ23}.
+A boolean test algebra (or algebra of propositions) can be obtained in modal convolution quantales in which the value quantales are boolean~\cite{FahrenbergJSZ23}.
 This means that their underlying lattices are boolean algebras.
-In a similar way one can consider (modal) value Kleene algebras where the underlying semiring is a boolean semiring. \end{remark}
+In a similar way one can consider (modal) value Kleene algebras where the underlying semiring is a boolean semiring.
+In this case, modal box and diamond operators can be defined as De Morgan duals of the diamond operators with respect to boolean complementation: for all $\alpha\in K$ and $p\in K_0$,

+In program verification, $|\alpha]p$ is known as the \emph{weakest liberal precondition operator} of program $\alpha$ and proposition $p$; validity of a Hoare triple (or partial correctness specification) can be encoded as $p\le |\alpha]q$ or equivalently as $\langle \alpha| p \le q$, for $\alpha\in K$ and $p,q\in K_0$.
+Intuitively, $|\alpha]p$ formalises the largest set of program states or the most general proposition about program states such when program $\alpha$ is executed and terminates, then it must do so in states satisfying $p$.
+The Hoare triple $p\le |\alpha ]q$ thus expresses the fact that whenever program $\alpha$ is executed from states satisfying $p$ it must end up in states satisfying $q$ upon termination.
+See~\cite{DesharnaisS11,GomesS16} for more details on Hoare logics and predicate transformer algebras based on modal Kleene algebra. \end{rem}

 While other definitions of $\Dom$ and $\Cod$ are possible, modal quantales generally provide a more liberal setting for modal convolution algebras than modal semiring and Kleene algebras.
 This is not only due to the constraints on the function space or the underlying catoid needed, but also because interesting models such as weighted relations are not captured by the restriction to Möbius categories.